|

 - Nahjul Balagha (Peak of Eloquence):

-discourses, and sayings concerning all aspects of Islam and Islamic life;
+concerning all aspects of Islam and Islamic life; one of the masterpieces of

 Sayings (Dua-e Kumail):